DispatchMe/meteor-emissary/README.md

 ```

 A fatal or catastrophic error will emit a `"turnOff"` event on the global `Emissary` object, signaling that notifications of that type should no longer be sent to that specific recipient until some action is performed.
 The action can be defined by the `resolution` property of the response.
 A minor error results in the message being retried.
 When `done` is `true`, the process is considered a success.

+## Router
+You can use the [emissary-router](packages/router/README.md) package to automatically queue notifications to be sent based on certain events.
+It is completely configurable and easy to use.